yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 Yellow cabs pretty much dominated the scene up until a few years ago.
-In the summer of 2013, Green taxis (AKA Boro taxis) started to appear, contributed to an overall rise in the use of taxis, but also took some of the 'market share' from the yellow ones.
+In the summer of 2013, Green taxis (AKA Boro taxis) started to appear, contributed to an overall rise in the use of taxis, but also took some of the 'market share' from the yellow ones:

 ![](../resources/images/nyc-taxi-yellow-vs-green.PNG)

-Later on, FHVs became increasingly popular, taking a swing at both the Yellow cabs and Green Taxis.
+Later on, FHVs grew increasingly popular, posing an even greater competitor than the Green Taxis:

 ![](../resources/images/nyc-taxi-uber-and-lyft-vs-green.png)